 II.B.
 Systemic Stress Testing Scenario Description

 The systemic scenario assumes events similar to the 2008 banking crisis, with impacts contained within the U.S. and do not significantly impact BOC operations outside of the U.S. The investor community has lost confidence and there is no demand for debt issued by financial institutions, causing a collapse in market liquidity.
 The appetite for normally liquid securities falls sharply and only the most highly-rated, market-supported securities can be sold or funded without higher than normal haircuts.
 Conversely, most asset-based funding will experience significantly increased haircuts.
 Unsecured funding markets are non-existent for a period of six months.
-Moreover, the associated credit crisis would result in the shrinking of interbank money market funds and a sharp increase in drawdowns on committed lines.
+Moreover, the associated credit crisis would result in the shrinking of interbank money market funds and an increase in drawdowns on committed lines.
 Depositors reposition a significant portion of liquidity – particularly excess funds – to high-quality securities such as treasury bills or government money market mutual funds.

 Commonly adopted remediation actions in these scenarios include various types of large-scale government intervention, such as bank closures, nationalizations, mergers, the creation of a bank restructuring agency and/or an asset-management company, and recapitalization.
 Sometimes these actions are accompanied by forbearance that allows the suspension or reduction of loan payments under certain circumstances and for specified lengths of time.
 Intermittent changes in loan classification and loan-loss provisioning are also allowed.